-We invite submissions on all aspects of resilience and adversity (violence and other traumatic events), including:
+We invite submissions on all aspects of resilience and adversity, including:

-- Protective factors for all aspects of the social ecology, including characteristics of individuals, families, schools, and communities
+- Resilience and the social ecology, including protective characteristics of individuals, families, schools, and communities

 - Strength and resilience among people and communities of color